zagui440s/personalCP/week-02/day3/python-oop-inheritance.md

 ```
 > Notice how we passed the `Animal` class to the `Cat` and `Dog` classes.
 This indicates that `Animal` is a parent class of both `Cat` and `Dog`.
 As such, `Cat` and `Dog` have access to all of the methods from animal, even `__init__`.
 This might seem a little unintuitive because the child class is always 'bigger' than the parent.
 The child class has access to everything in the parent class(`__init__`, `eat`), and then also has its own method `speak`, which overrides `speak` from the parent class.

+**super()**
 > Sometimes, we'll want to define a child class that doesn't use the exact same methods as its parent, but we don't want to override it entirely, like we just did with `speak`.
-We can use the `super()` method to access an instance of the parent class, call any of its methods from the child class, and then add more custom logic afterwards.
-This is commonly used to repeat the `__init__` method from the parent class, and then add an extra property at the end.
+> We can use the `super()` method to access an instance of the parent class, call any of its methods from the child class, and then add more custom logic afterwards.
+> super() returns a temporary object of the superclass that allows you to call that superclass’s methods.
+> This is commonly used to repeat the `__init__` method from the parent class, and then add an extra property at the end.

 For example, a difference between dogs and cats is that a dog can be a registered service animal, whereas a cat cannot.

 ```python
 class Animal: